-- Look at other accounts similar to yours and see what hashtags they are using to get inspired .
+- Look at other accounts similar to yours and see what hashtags they use to get inspired.

 - Search your keywords on every social media platform.
 Check how many posts have been shared to define relevance.

-- Google your keywords and find top used hashtags in your topic.
+- Google your keywords and find the top-used hashtags in your topic.

-- Filter and choose the most appropriate hashtags for your topic (take into account the number of posts each one has).
+- Filter and choose the most appropriate hashtags for your topic (consider the number of posts each has).

 - Go to Keyword Planner: https://ads.google.com/home/tools/keyword-planner/

-- Start looking for your keywords and search on each social media platform how they’re performing.
+- Start looking for your keywords and search how they perform on each social media platform.

 - Use any of the different platforms available to find hashtags: Hashtagify, IQ Hashtags, Keyhole, All-Hashtag, SeekMetrics.